 A slower, sexy type of Mazurka developed in France.

 Don't know if I posted this elsewhere, but I learned Stéphane Delicq's "La Femme de Marbre Mazurka", early in my playing - to help me get used to playing on my lower strings (C & G).

-Btw, Stéphane Delicq is my very favorite composer/artist of the Diatonic Button Accordion, and I've been listening to his music for a few years, now.
-He died in 2010, just before 60 - left many beautiful compositions, turning Trad/Folk into magic - "he creating intimacy on a floor of 200 people".
+Btw, Stéphane Delicq is one of my favorite composer/artists of the Diatonic Button Accordion, and I've been listening to his music for a few years, now.
+He died in 2010, just before 60 - left many beautiful compositions, turning Trad/Folk into magic - "he created intimacy on a floor of 200 people".
 (Anna Novikova)

 Think I eluded to some of the complex waltz structures I read about at Wikipedia - in the "Valse" Nordic thread.
 Amazing to find 5/4, 8/4 & 11/4 and even higher metres in Eastern France!

 This music is heard & danced to at "Balfolk" events, they differ from traditional Folkdance groups, according to Wikipedia: